-The selectivity coefficients (Figure 10) reflect the age-specific exploitation characteristics of each fishery.
-Albacore appear to be fully recruited to the longline fisheries by about age 10.
-In the southern region, longline selectivity is quite different to the estimates for the northern and central region.
-Apparently, small juvenile albacore are more vulnerable to longline in this region than in the more northerly regions.
+The selectivity coefficients (Figure 11) reflect the age-specific exploitation characteristics of each fishery.
+Albacore appear to be fully recruited to the longline fisheries by about age 11.
+In the southern region, longline selectivity differs slightly from those in the northern and central region, reflecting the larger catches of smaller albacore in the southern region.